Leverage free resources

 Shoring up your security will help protect your stakeholders’ privacy and your organization’s reputation.

 Set thermostats to at least 50 degrees if possible, and keep boilers running.

 Burst pipes are a leading cause of loss among Fund members with Property coverage, and thermostats set too low are a leading cause.You should also open doors to sink cabinets and other areas that have pipes with water.
 Finally, don't forget about concessions and other smaller facilities that have water sources.

 Remind employees to protect the organization from holiday cyber-scams.

 Cybercriminals are looking to cash in on holiday hustle and bustle.
 Employees should be alert for emails that include can’t-miss bargains, fake shipping confirmations, and notifications about fraudulent charges, especially when using district-owned devices.

 The Texas Workforce Commission; Texas Department of Insurance, Division of Workers' Compensation, and other state agencies might deliver time-sensitive notices and forms that require a quick response.
 If you wait to respond until after the holidays, you may be subject to a penalty, or you could waive important rights to contest Unemployment or Workers’ Compensation benefits.

-*This InsideRM article provides an overview, not a comprehensive list, of winter risk management best practices.
+*This InsideRM article was originally published in December 2020.
+It has been updated for accuracy and comprehensiveness.
+The checklist provides an overview, not a comprehensive list, of winter risk management best practices.
 For more guidance, use the related resources and collaborate with your TASB risk solutions consultant.